Regret (New Order song): Live performances

 In 1993 New Order filmed a live performance of the song for Top of the Pops in Venice Beach, California as part of an episode of the hit TV series Baywatch, featuring David Hasselhoff and various background actors and bikini-clad actresses dancing and playing on the beach.
-The band's performance was directed by notable music video and feature film director Thomas Mignone and was broadcast via satellite to the United Kingdom.
+The band's performance was directed by music video and feature film director Thomas Mignone and was broadcast via satellite to the United Kingdom.